 Identity and identities

-A discussion arose in the first churches paralleling that in western society today about ‘white privilege’, except that the issue was ‘Jewish privilege’.
+A discussion arose in the first churches mirroring that in western society today about ‘white privilege’, except the issue then was ‘Jewish privilege’.
 The question was settled by Paul, much of whose writing is concerned to hold Jew and gentile together in the church.
 He told the Galatians (3:28) that in Christ there is neither Jew nor Greek.
 For internal matters, the church must be colour-blind.
 The house meetings of Church 14-26 mean there is no question of segregated seats.

-It is fine to be a British Christian, black Christian, Labour or Conservative (US: Democrat or Republican) Christian, etc – but Christian must be the noun and everything else adjectives, because identity in Christ is primary; it is not possible to serve two masters (Matthew 6:24).
+It is fine to be a British Christian, black Christian, Labour or Conservative (US: Democrat or Republican) Christian, etc – but Christian must be the noun and all else adjectives, because identity in Christ is primary; it is not possible to serve two masters (Matthew 6:24).
 Every Christian is in a privileged position to introduce to Christ persons having the same subsidiary identity as themselves.

 Next page | Homepage